 Personalization is important in cold email marketing as it helps build trust and rapport with potential customers.
 By crafting personalized emails and addressing major pain points, you can show that you care about catering to potential customers’ needs and interests.

 Personalization lets your marketing team strategically showcase how a product or service best fits each customer.
 This helps potential customers easily recognize the value proposition in buying your product or signing up for your service.
 Personalization can effectively increase brand awareness and engagement, ultimately increasing conversions.
 You’ll be able to capture the recipients’ attention and turn cold leads into engaged prospects.

 Keep it Short

 With an ever-increasing amount of media in our day-to-day lives, we only have so much attention for incoming messages.
 That’s why cold emails should be short; recipients will likely overlook anything they deem too long or drawn out.
-As a marketer, it’s important to ensure that each sentence serves a purpose and contains relevant information about why you are reaching out.
+As a marketer, ensuring that each sentence serves a purpose and contains relevant information about why you are reaching out is important.
 Avoid fluff or filler words!
-Additionally, remember that most people read emails on their phones these days, so make sure the message will appear clearly on any device.
+Also, remember that most people read emails on their phones these days, so make sure the message appears clearly on any device.